idun-project/idun-cartridge/doc/luaref.md

 Idun provides several methods by which Lua code running on the Raspberry Pi can provide coprocessing functionality to idun tools and applications.
 First, let's describe the three basic ways of integrating Lua code, from simplest to most complicated:

-1. Write a Lua script and execute it in a tty from the idun-shell.
+* Write a Lua script and execute it in a tty from the idun-shell.

 This is by far the easiest way to add applications written in Lua.
 The idun-shell has a `mlua` command that will accept the name of a Lua script and launch it in a terminal.
 So, a simple text program written in Lua and using the Lua `print()` function would just work.
 To see this in action, switch to the `idun-base/apps` (usually mapped to `e:`) directory and type `mlua sieve.lua`.
 The script is a generic thing that spits out prime numbers up to 10000.
 It only uses `print()` for output.

 To do a more interactive program that requires user input, you simply switch the Lua stdio to use the [minisock](#mini-socket) API described below.
-Now, every character typed or printed is available on both the Lua and C128 side.
+Now, every character typed or printed is available on both the Lua and Commodore side.
 To see an example of a script that works this way, simply type `help` or press `F1` in the shell.
-The help system is implemented as a [Lua script](https://github.com/idun-project/idun-cartridge/cbm/resc/help.lua).
+The help system is implemented as a [Lua script](https://github.com/idun-project/idun-cartridge/blob/main/cbm/resc/help.lua).

-2. Write an Idun tool that calls a Lua module.
+* Write an Idun tool that calls a Lua module.

 It is quite easy to create a tool for Idun in which much of the functionality is contained in a Lua module that runs on the cartridge with full access to its modern Linux environment.
-For example, the `sidplay` command relies on a helpful [Lua module](https://github.com/idun-project/idun-cartridge/cbm/resc/sidplay.lua) to pre-process the SID files.
+For example, the `sidplay` command relies on a helpful [Lua module](https://github.com/idun-project/idun-cartridge/blob/main/cbm/resc/sidplay.lua) to pre-process the SID files.
 The Lua functions inside the module can be called from assembly language using the `usrcall` API, including passing parameters into Lua from assembly.
 Likewise, data can be returned from the Lua function and accessed in assembly using the `maprecv` API.
 For more information on using this method, refer to [Lua "usr" modules](#lua-usr-modules).

-3. Write a Idun application in a combination of Lua and 6502 assembler.
+* Write a Idun application in a combination of Lua and 6502 assembler.

-Finally, Idun supports creating applications in Lua in which the C128 is mainly the front-end for rendering graphics, playing sound, and receiving user inputs.
+Finally, Idun supports creating applications in Lua in which the Commodore is mainly the front-end for rendering graphics, playing sound, and receiving user inputs.
 In theory, all of the application logic and data processing can be done in Lua.

 To communicate, messages are passed asynchronously to the Commodore using a "mailbox" interface, and these messages can be of arbitrary size and content.
 Likewise, there is an "event" interface that allows asynchronous events, like keyboard or joystick input, to be sent to the Lua program.
 The two best, though simple, examples of this are e:mandelbrot.app and e:cube.app.
 These Lua/6502 assembler hybrid apps will even work in the idun-vice emulator.